ThuyKat/VendorPal-FE/README.md

 A modern, responsive React-based frontend for vendor point-of-sale (POS) and administrative management system.
 Built with Vite for optimal performance and developer experience.

-# VendorPal-FE

-A modern, responsive React-based frontend for vendor point-of-sale (POS) and administrative management system.
-Built with Vite for optimal performance and developer experience.

 ## Features

 ### Authentication System